Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 10. How do I best manage my time?

-Reverse calendar your entire semester.
-Consider when big assignments are due, your heaviest weeks, and how best to break down your projects, studying for tests, or essay writing.
-Use a whiteboard, calendar app, and post-it notes to create your best universal systems.
+Reverse calendar the entire semester.
+Consider when big assignments are due, the heaviest workload weeks, and how best to break down projects, study for tests, or essay writing.
+Use a whiteboard, calendar app, and Post-it notes to create the best universal systems.

 Select a set day of the week and time to do laundry, grocery shop, and prepare for the week ahead.
-A few hours on the weekend preparing for the week goes a long way so you can utilize your Sunday and weekday study time wisely.
+A few hours on the weekend preparing for the week goes a long way so utilize a Sunday and weekday study time wisely.
 Build in physical movement, meal times, and whitespace for goal setting.
+Reach out for any support your student needs by emailing hello@collegeflightpath.com or clicking here to book a free 15-minute phone call.